derhallim/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

   - The **disabled** property specifies if the dropdown control is disabled or not.
   - The **stateKey** property is used to force the React component to re-render.

-1. Define asynchronous dropdown React component interface.
+1. Define asynchronous dropdown React component state interface.
 In the **src/controls/PropertyPaneAsyncDropdown/components** folder, create a new file named **IAsyncDropdownState.ts**, and enter the following code:

     ```ts
     import { IDropdownOption } from 'office-ui-fabric-react/lib/components/Dropdown';